Former UN Secretary-General Kofi Annan dies at age 80

 “I think that my darkest moment was the Iraq war, and the fact that we could not stop it,” Annan said in a February 2013 interview with TIME magazine to mark the publication of his memoir, “Interventions: A Life in War and Peace.”

 “I worked very hard — I was working the phone, talking to leaders around the world.
-The U.S. did not have the support in the Security Council,” Annan recalled in the videotaped interview posted on The Kofi Annan Foundation’s website.
+The U.S. did not have the support in the Security Council,” Annan recalled in the videotaped interview posted on his foundation’s website.

 “So they decided to go without the council.
 But I think the council was right in not sanctioning the war,” he said.
 “Could you imagine if the U.N. had endorsed the war in Iraq, what our reputation would be like?
 Although at that point, President (George W.) Bush said the U.N. was headed toward irrelevance, because we had not supported the war.
 But now we know better.”